 No cinnamon roll dough means no yeast, no kneading, and no rising.
 As a result, these Pumpkin Cinnamon Rolls are done lickety-split!

 Whether it’s for our Crescent Roll Breakfast Casserole, Easy Apple Dumplings, or Taco Ring, crescent roll dough is one of our favorite kitchen shortcuts.
 It bakes up golden brown and puffy, and you can turn it into just about anything.
 Like magic!

 Pin this recipe now to save it for laterPin Recipe

 Easy Pumpkin Cinnamon Rolls Recipe

-The pumpkin puree holds the sugar and spices in place, and it also makes a deliciously gooey filling.
-Slather them with tangy and sweet cream cheese frosting and you’ll want to make these Pumpkin Cinnamon Rolls all year round!
+The pumpkin puree holds the sugar and spices in place and also makes for a deliciously gooey filling.
+Slather them with tangy and sweet cream cheese frosting, and you’ll want to make these Pumpkin Cinnamon Rolls all year round!

 See recipe card below this post for ingredient quantities and full instructions.